pdjonov/vec3.net/Content/posts/2025-09-01-rendering-an-infinite-grid.md

 The calculation of `out.Position` is just the standard world-to-clip transformation.

-Then the shader takes the _world_ position of the plane and scale it so that integer coordinates mark out the grid lines. _That_ value is then offset by half a grid unit so that the grid lines pass where either the `x` or `y` value is $0.5$.
+Then the shader takes the _world_ position of the plane and scales it so that integer coordinates mark out the grid lines. _That_ value is then offset by half a grid unit so that the grid lines pass where either the `x` or `y` value is $0.5$.
 Why?
 Well, it simplifies a bit of math down in the fragment shader, which receives the computed value through `out.GridCoord`.

 Finally, the fragment shader will still need the _view_-space coordinates so that it can fog things up correctly.

 ## The fragment shader

-This shader has a lot more going on, but it's actually just a bunch of simple stuff stacked up in a trenchcoat, pretending to be complex.
+This shader has a lot more going on, but it's actually just a bunch of simple stuff stacked up in a trenchcoat, _pretending_ to be complex.

 ```slang
 [shader("fragment")]